 How many people have applied?

-The Home Office has published EU Settlement Scheme Statistics for the month ending July 2019.
+The Home Office has published EU Settlement Scheme statistics for the month of August 2019.

-Of those who had been granted status by 31 July 2019, two-thirds received settled status, generally as they had been resident in the UK for five years or more, with a third being granted pre-settled status.
+Of those who had been granted status by 31 August 2019, almost two-thirds received settled status, generally as they had been resident in the UK for five years or more, with just over a third being granted pre-settled status.

 Is the Scheme only available on Android?